 “There are vitamin D receptors in breast tissue, and vitamin D can bind to these receptors,” explains the Vitamin D Council.
 “This can cause cells like oncogenes to die or stop growing and can stop the cancer cells from spreading to other parts of the body.
 Therefore, it is thought that vitamin D may help in protecting against breast cancer, by making cells in the breast smarter.”

 Maintaining optimal vitamin D levels may significantly decrease breast cancer risk.
 The most effective cure for breast cancer, in other words, is to avoid developing it in the first place, something that may be achieved by consistently maintaining high blood levels of vitamin D. A growing body of evidence suggests that there is a dose-response relationship between vitamin D and breast cancer risk, meaning that the higher one’s vitamin D level is, the lower her risk of developing cancer.

-“Dose-response analysis showed that every 10 ng/mL [nanograms per milliliter] increment in serum 25(OH)D [serum 25-hydroxyvitamin D] concentration was associated with a significant 3.2 percent reduction in breast cancer risk,” wrote the researchers from Hebei Medical University in China.
-“This meta-analysis provides evidence of a significantly inverse association between serum 25(OH)D concentration and breast cancer risk.”
+“Dose-response analysis showed that every 10 ng/mL [nanograms per millilitre] increment in serum 25(OH)D [serum 25-hydroxyvitamin D] concentration was associated with a significant 3.2 percent reduction in breast cancer risk,” wrote the researchers from Hebei Medical University in China.
+“This meta-analysis provides evidence of a significant inverse association between serum 25(OH)D concentration and breast cancer risk.”

 “In a review of many studies, researchers found that women with breast cancer who had low vitamin D levels had a more than doubled risk of their cancer coming back, and an almost doubled risk of death compared to women with high vitamin D levels,” adds the Vitamin D Council.